getnacelle/nacelle-js/CONTRIBUTING.md

 - **fix** PR that fixes a bug
 - **refactor** PR that rewrites/restructures code
 - **perf** PR that improves performance
-- **style** PR that does not affect functionality or meaning (white-sapce, formatting, missing semi-colons, etc)
+- **style** PR that does not affect functionality or meaning (white-space, formatting, missing semi-colons, etc)
 - **test** PR that adds missing tests or adjusts current tests
 - **docs** PR that affects documentation only
 - **build** PR that affects build tools, pipelines, dependencies, versions...